MobilePayDev/UITestingTool/README.md

 - No access of elements by index.
 It is intentional to simplify different implementation of execution frameworks.
 - No access of elements by text.
 It is intentional to simplify different implementation of execution frameworks.
 - Configuration executed only at the begining of a test run meaning there is no way to interact with app code (mocking, etc) during execution of a test.
-All mocking and setup should be done before a test is excuted.
+All mocking and setup should be done before a test is excuted (setUp stage).

 ## Getting Started